Sam Amo-Ameyaw: Strasbourg

 On 3 February 2025, Amo-Ameyaw joined Ligue 1 side Strasbourg on loan for the remainder of the 2024–25 season, with an obligation to buy at the end of the season.
 On 26 June 2025, Strasbourg announced that the purchase option was exercised.

 International career

 Born in England, Amo-Ameyaw is of Ghanaian descent.
 He has represented England at under-16 and under-17 level.
 He scored his first goal for the under-16 team in a 3–2 home victory against Belgium under-16s on 4 November 2021.

 On 6 September 2023, Amo-Ameyaw made his England under-18 debut during a 2–0 defeat to France in Limoges.

-In November 2023, Amo-Ameyaw was named in the England squad for the 2023 FIFA U-17 World Cup and scored in their opening group stage game against New Caledonia.
+In November 2023, Amo-Ameyaw was named in the England squad for the 2023 FIFA U-17 World Cup and scored in their opening game against New Caledonia.
+He also played in their next group games against Iran and Brazil.
+Amo-Ameyaw then started in their round of sixteen elimination against Uzbekistan.

 On 4 September 2024, Amo-Ameyaw made his England U19 debut during a 2–2 draw with Italy in Croatia.
+He was a included in the squad for the 2025 UEFA European Under-19 Championship.
+Amo-Ameyaw made an appearance as a substitute in their opening game of the tournament against Norway and then started in the next group fixture which ended in a 5-5 draw with Germany.

-On 5 September 2025, Amo-Ameyaw made his U20 debut during a 2-1 defeat to Italy at the SMH Group Stadium.
+On 5 September 2025, Amo-Ameyaw made his England U20 debut during a 2-1 defeat to Italy at the SMH Group Stadium.

+On 27 March 2026, Amo-Ameyaw made his England U21 debut during a 1-1 2027 UEFA European Under-21 Championship qualification draw away to Andorra.